violet4/playlist_player/README.md

 ## Contributing

-TODO.
-If you want to contribute, create an [issue](issues) and we'll bump up priority.
+The best way to get things moving forward is to star the project and create an [issue](/violet4/playlist_player/issues) with a feature request or bug report.

+This project is very new.
+PRs are unlikely to get merged unless they are typo fixes, very limited and clear in scope, or explicitly requested.

 ## Documentation

-None yet, but I'll be writing an introductory blog post shortly (this evening) with some screenshots.
+None yet, but there's an [introduction on my blog](https://violeteldridge.com/game/gw10/).

 ## Credits

-None yet, other than the lovely libraries being used (see `pyproject.toml` and `client/package.json` if you want to see the list of packages), along with HLS/ffmpeg.
+* The lovely FOSS libraries being used (see `pyproject.toml` and `client/package.json` if you want to see the list of packages)
+* Steve Gibson and Leo Laporte of the `Security Now!` podcast who inspired the creation of this project

 ## Additional Notes